 - You can view the steps of our process by clicking here.

-- We offer a free, three-month NCLEX review along with covering the NCLEX registration fee and your State Board application fee.
-Also, qualified nurses receive up to $750 towards travel fees once they return from sitting the exam.
-Additionally, we cover your flight to the U.S. when you're ready to deploy, we offer $750 relocation reimbursement, and we cover the first full month of your housing.
+- We offer a free, three-month NCLEX review and cover the NCLEX registration fee and your State Board application fee.
+Also, qualified nurses receive an NCLEX travel reimbursement once they return from sitting the exam.
+Additionally, we cover your flight to the U.S. when you're ready to deploy, offer a relocation payment, and cover the first full month of your housing.

-- More details are given in the interview.
+- We provide more details in the interview.
 In the meantime, you may apply here.

-Our program is for Registered Nurses only.
+Our program is only for Registered Nurses.
 We do not have openings for any other professions within the medical field.

 - The very first step is a general application to see if you're a Registered Nurse and if you're currently working in an approved hospital.